bodex896/Hello-world/README.md

 Name: Clement Bodex

+ I'm now a student of ALX
-Specialty: Programming (python,C, HTML, CSS,Js),
+Specialty: Programming (python)
-Reverse engineering and Ethical hacking.
+and Ethical hacking.